 So it is with our lives before God.
 Sometimes, we don’t realize just how secure we are.
 As a result, our lives are characterized by unjustifiable fear and worry more than God’s peace and joy and the assurance of his love.
 Instead of trusting in the strength of his great love for us, we spend our days worried that his affections can’t truly hold our weight.

 Child of God: Your Father will never let go of you.
-He’s not surprised by your struggles.
+He’s not surprised by your struggles to trust.
 He adopted you into his family with eyes wide open.
 Your confidence might waver, but his love never fails.